RyanLinXiang/myskin/README.md

 ## Getting Started

 The front-end part of "mySkin" was created with Expo.
 In the back-end there is a server hosted on Heroku with database connection to AWS.
 In order to run the app you have to install Expo and all the dependencies (see package.json).
-After running the app please login with username "guest" and password "guest".
+After running the app please register or just login with username "guest" and password "guest".

 ### Dependencies